aslagle/reactive-table/README.md

 ### Styling

 Add bootstrap or bootstrap-3 to style the table, or add your own css.
 The generated table will have the class 'reactive-table'.
-To use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons, also add the font-awesome package and set `useFontAwesome` to `true` in the settings.
+To use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons, also add the `fortawesome:fontawesome` package.
 You can also use the argument `class` to define table styling:

     {{> reactiveTable class="table table-bordered table-hover" collection=myCollection}}